Magic Kingdom for Preteens

 - Magic Carpets of Aladdin – another spinner, but with much shorter lines than Dumbo.

 It comes as no surprise that the rides to get busy the fastest in the morning are the roller coasters.
-Visit those either first or last, or use FASTPASS for them (see below).
+Visit those either first or last or use Genie+.
 The Fantasyland dark rides get surprisingly busy even by mid-morning, especially Peter Pan’s Flight and Dumbo.

-The rides will minimal wait times all day long include Tomorrowland Transit Authority, Pirates of the Caribbean, Haunted Mansion, Mickey’s Philharmagic, and Country Bear Jamboree.
+The rides that may have minimal wait times all day long include PeopleMover, Mickey’s Philharmagic, and Country Bear Jamboree.
 Slightly longer waits are typical at It’s a Small World and Jungle Cruise.

 In addition to the Character Dining mentioned above, you can find costumed characters that simply walk around (check with a Cast Member to locate the schedule for any particular character).
 Additionally, there are some structured character meeting areas: